Table of Contents

 This post may contain affiliate links to things like tours, hotels, Amazon associates and products.
 These help me earn a small commission at no additional charge to you.

-I didn’t think anything could top the last three months of eating in Vietnam… I’m still not sure it can, but I reall enjoy tasty Balinese food.
+I didn’t think anything could top the last three months of eating in Vietnam… I’m still not sure it can, but I really enjoy tasty Balinese food.

-With only a few memories of nasi campur and local warungs from my last trip in 2016, l was keen to get stuck into all the local Balinese dishes and put together my own Bali food guide.
+With only a few memories of nasi campur and local warungs from my last trip 5 years ago, l was keen to get stuck into all the local Balinese dishes and put together my own Bali food guide.

 Bali SIM card (30 days, 6GB)